 The Prison Library Project has grown into a sizable volunteer organization with a distinct vision and identity.
 The purpose of the Project is to supply books, free of charge, to any inmate who requests them.
 We try to provide an ongoing invitation to prisoners to embrace responsibility, growth, and a deeper appreciation for the world of books, ideas, and education.

-586 W. 1st St, Claremont, CA 91711
+Send to The Prison Library Project c/o the Claremont Forum: 586 W. 1st St., Claremont, CA 91711

 AmazonSmile is a simple and automatic way for you to support us, at no cost to you.
 When you shop at smile.amazon.com, you’ll find the exact same low prices, vast selection and convenient shopping experience as at Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to The Claremont Forum.